jillemmerzaal/IMU-foot-strike-detection/README.md

 **Setup instructions**
 1. Clone or download the REID toolbox from the link above
-2. Place the toolbox forlder into the following location within this repository:
+2. Place the toolbox folder into the following location within this repository:

 ```
 matlab/Toolboxes/